Okay. Deep breath. I hope I can explain this well.

-It all began with this link of characteristics of female Asperger’s traits.
-Reading this list has been the single most awakening moment of my life.
+It began with a link of characteristics of female Asperger’s traits.
+This list has been the single most awakening moment of my life.
 I was very anxious over my fit with the male traits, many of which I do have, but some differences threw me.
 It did not fit.
 That’s why I sought out help.
-My brand new therapist told me that women present differently, but I had never thought to have checked.
+My brand-new therapist told me that women present differently, but I had never thought to have checked.

-I started reading the chart, saying, “Uh huh uh huh uh huh,” over and over again.
-And then I reached the third column.
-Midway down it read:
+I started reading the chart, saying, “Uh-huh uh huh uh huh,” again and again.
+And then, I reached the third column.
+Midway down it stated:

 “stims to sooth self when sad or agitated: rocking face rubbing, humming, finger flicking, leg bouncing, finger or foot bouncing”

-People who know me socially might not see or notice this.
-I pace, rock, and flick, snap, flap and clap.
+People who know me socially might not see or notice.
+I pace, rock, and flick, snap, flap, and clap.
 Many have commented on my leg bouncing.
-“Spazz” was a school nickname, and actually a pretty good descriptor.
-I could never understand why people were not totally jazzed about the things that made me happy.
-If I got an A+ on an exam, I’d whoop and rattle my paper and look for someone to celebrate with.
-A fellow classmate and former best friend who also did well would look away and tell me to “Calm down”.
+“Spazz” was a school nickname and an accurate descriptor.
+I could never understand why people were not as jazzed about the things that made me happy.
+If I got an A+ on an exam, I’d whoop and rattle my paper and look for someone to celebrate with me.
+A classmate and former best friend who also did well would look away and tell me to “Calm down.”

-My husband has grown accustomed to my happy dances and hand clapping frenzies, even when outburst of joyous expression lasts for ten or twenty minutes–that’s twenty minutes of “Blue-DUDE-blue-DUDE-DUDE-blue-DUDE DUDE!!!” with a few raspberries and vigorous thigh slapping.
+My husband has grown accustomed to my happy dances and hand-clapping frenzies, even when an outburst of joyous expression lasts for ten or twenty minutes–that’s twenty minutes of “Blue-DUDE-blue-DUDE-DUDE-blue-DUDE DUDE!!!” with a few raspberries and vigorous thigh-slapping.
 I am the only one I know who does this.
 And I do it all the time.

-I can’t imagine any of our neighbors doing this nor can I imagine them doing the finger dances I do when trying to organize my thoughts.
-I have been repeatedly criticized in school and at home for my leg wiggling which can become reach startling amplitude.
-It makes people flinch and stare.
+I can’t imagine any of our neighbors doing this, nor can I imagine them doing the finger dances I do when trying to organize my thoughts.
+At home and school, my leg wiggling, which can reach a startling amplitude, makes people flinch and stare.

 At Southwest Counseling Center, my job was to help mental health consumers manage severe psychiatric illness.
-I did well, but always fit in better with the consumers than the regular staff.
-They valued me for my accurate note taking and ability to detect patterns in people’s behavior.
+I did well, but I fit in better with the consumers than the regular staff.
+They valued me for my accurate notetaking and ability to detect patterns in people’s behavior.

 My agitation escalated.
-Overwhelmed, I started rocking slightly and then I flopped over on the conference table, smooshing and rubbing my cheek against the cool melamine.
-As if my splayed out torso was not enough, my bouncing legs audibly rattled the table.
-At some point I came back to myself, I sat bolt upright and bounced vigorously for the rest of the meeting.
+Overwhelmed, I started rocking slightly, and then I flopped over on the conference table, smooshing and rubbing my cheek against the cool melamine.
+As if my splayed-out torso was not enough, my bouncing legs audibly rattled the table.
+At some point, I resumed protocol, and I sat bolt upright.
+My stillness was brief.
+I bounced vigorously in my chair for the rest of the meeting.

 Both therapist and client ignored what must have been a bizarre display.
-The client, however, softened her tirade as if she knew and cared about my distress.
-She basically agreed to whatever he said and the meeting was over quickly.
+Diana, however, softened her tirade as if she understood my distress.
+She agreed to whatever he said, and the meeting was over quickly.
 She never said a word about my “moment.”
 The therapist acted oblivious and aloof.
 I took a disliking to him that has never dissipated.
 I retired from SWCC six months later.